 Of course, it would be weird to greet every single person you cross paths with when walking down a busy street.
 Yet whenever in doubt, just use a greeting!
 Use greetings often and generously while traveling in Mexico.
 Smile too!

 Greet people with these phrases, depending on the time of day:

 - Buenos días / buen dia – Good morning/day!
 Use this in the morning and even into the early afternoon (before lunch).

 - Buenas tardes – Good afternoon!
 Use this in the middle of the day and even into dusk hours.

 - Buenas noches – Good night!
 Use this when it’s dark out.

-This sign we spotted at a cafe in Mexico seems to be a clever a humorous attempt to help train patrons on the courtesies of using greetings.
+This sign we spotted at a cafe in Guanajuato, Mexico, seems to be a humorous attempt to help train patrons on the courtesies of using greetings.

 “Mucho gusto” is a key phrase to say whenever meeting people in Mexico.
 But depending on whether meeting a man or a woman, there’s further cultural etiquette to follow.

 For men meeting men, a handshake has always been customary.
-Yet in post-pandemic Mexico, fist bumps have grown in favor.
+Yet in post-pandemic Mexico, fist bumps began to grow in favor.